tilt-dev/tilt.specs/web_ui_awareness.md

 &nbsp;
 ### SIDEBAR
-- Each resource item has additional information to show its status.
+Make each resource item have a more visible status.

 - Last deployed timestamp
 - When building, animations to show activity

 &nbsp;
 ### ERROR PANE
-`Sidebar > ALL > Errors`
+In `Sidebar > ALL > Errors`, show a single page with all errors.

 - Even if there are no errors, you can keep this pane open so you'll see errors as soon as they appear.
 - When there are no errors, you see a design that looks intentionally empty.

 &nbsp;
-### MISC CHANGES
+### ADDITIONAL INFO
-- See pod ID and and port-forward for each resource
+Show info about resources.
+We consider pod ID and endpoints to be some of the most useful information, which helps you investigate issues using your own process.
+(Even `kubectl`)

-- See pod status
+- Log Pane shows pod ID and and endpoints

 &nbsp;